open-mpic/aws-lambda-python/README.md

 The above sample must be run from the root directory of a deployed Open MPIC aws-lambda-python implementation for the bash command substitution to work.
 You can also run `hatch run ./get_api_key.py` and `hatch run ./get_api_url.py`, store these values and then substitute them into the above command.
 Once deployed, the API is globally accessible and authenticates requests via the `x-api-key` header, so the curl command with both of these values substituted can be run from any Internet-connected machine to trigger the API.

-The API is compliant with the [Open MPIC Specification](https://github.com/open-mpic/open-mpic-specification) with the exception of authentication.
-The API specification uses Bearer header authentication, but this implementation authorizes requests based on the `x-api-key` header.
-This is because `x-api-key` header authentication is integrated into AWS API Gateway allowing only authenticated requests to trigger lambda calls that incur costs.
-Unauthenticated requests are terminated by the API Gateway instead of having to be passed to Python code.
+The API is compliant with the [Open MPIC Specification](https://github.com/open-mpic/open-mpic-specification).

 Documentation based on the API specification can be viewed [here](https://open-mpic.org/documentation.html).